Respiratory syncytial virus: Immunoprophylaxis

-Nirsevimab (Beyfortus) is another antiviral monoclonal antibody, that has been approved for the prevention of RSV lower respiratory tract disease in newborns and infants during their first RSV season.
+Nirsevimab (brand name Beyfortus) is another antiviral monoclonal antibody, that has been approved for the prevention of RSV lower respiratory tract disease in newborns and infants during their first RSV season.
 Nirsevimab requires only one dose that lasts the entire RSV season, unlike palivizumab, which has to be injected about once a month for up to four times to remain effective.
 Nirsevimab was approved for medical use in the European Union and the United Kingdom in November 2022, and in Canada in April 2023.

+Clesrovimab (brand name Enflonsia) is another monoclonal antibody that is approved for RSV lower respiratory tract disease in newborns and infants during their first RSV season.
+Like nirsevimab, it requires only a single dose to provide protection against RSV.
+It was approved for use in the United States in June 2025.

 Treatment

 Supportive care

 Treatment for RSV infection is focused primarily on supportive care.
 This may include monitoring a patient's breathing or using suction to remove secretions from the upper airway.
 Supplemental oxygen may also be delivered through a nasal cannula or face mask in order to improve airflow.
 In severe cases of respiratory failure, intubation and mechanical ventilation may be required to support breathing.
 If signs of dehydration are present, fluids may also be given orally or through an IV.

 Additional supportive treatments have been investigated in infants hospitalized with RSV bronchiolitis.
 These include: